jjinking/designing-data-intensive/NOTES.md

 **failure**: the system as a whole stops providing service

+Almost impossible for system to not have faults, so we design systems to prevent faults from becoming failures

 We can build **resiliant**, **fault-tolerant** systems that can automatically recover from certian kinds of faults, not all.

 Netflix's *Chaos Monkey* is a tool to test fault-tolerance.